ISISComputingGroup/ibex_developers_manual/SKF-MB350-Chopper.md

 > [Wiki](Home) > [The Backend System](The-Backend-System) > [IOCs](IOCs)

 The SKF MB350 chopper is a fermi chopper located on the EMMA beamline It was previously used on the LET beamline.
+The chopper is mounted on a lifting mechanism detailed [here](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Fermi-Chopper-Lifter).

+It's possible that the controller may need to be reset (press `RESET` button on front panel) after power-on or other condition.
+The display will show `INHIBIT` in this case and `READY` after resetting.
+The indicator marked `READY` on the OPI will be initially unlit and then lit afterwards.

 # Physical setup